all-of-us/workbench/README.md

 * bucket: A GCS Bucket where csv data dumps are of the generated data.
 This must exist.
 * instance: Cloud Sql Instance.
 Ex: workbenchmaindb

 ### Examples below need to be run in the following order.
-It's also very important that the prep tables are in a viable state before starting this process(Jon Scherdin can shed more light on this process).
+It's also very important that the prep tables are in a viable state before starting this process(Check with CB team on this).

 #### Generate all denormalized tables(search, review and data set) in the BigQuery cdr only one time when it is released or as needed
 `./project.rb make-bq-denormalized-tables --bq-project all-of-us-ehr-dev --bq-dataset synthetic_cdr20180606`